techcodedu/practice/README.md

 </div>
 ```

-Style the hero section in `css/style.css`:
+Then, style the hero section:

 ```css
 /* Hero Section Styles */